HaruAtari/programming-practice-for-beginners/src/com/haruatari/task33/README.md

 * `void Messenger.sendMessageToAllUsers(String message)` sends the specified message to all users.
 * `void Messenger.sendMessageToOnlineUsers(String message)` sends the specified message only to online users.
 * `void Messenger.sendMessageToUser(String message, User user)` sends the message only to specified user.
 It doesn't
-* matter is he/she online or offline.
+* matter if he/she online or offline.
 Pay attention: the method  **should not** send the message to the user if he/she is not in the messenger.